 Those diseases are usually caused by fungal or bacterial organisms.

-Propagating Coriander (from Seed)
+Propagating Coriander (From Seed)

 Propagating coriander from seed is the best way to grow the plant.

 Coriander seeds are tiny, so to make it easier for you to disperse and sow them, mix them with sand.
 Coriander dislikes transplanting, so you should sow the seeds in their permanent containers.

-Sow the seeds at least ¼ inch (1/2 cm) deep in the soil.
+Sow the seeds at least one-quarter inch (one-half centimeter) deep in the soil.

 Use care when watering the soil so you don’t damage the seedlings.
 Keep the soil moist but not too wet.

 With the right conditions, coriander seeds need one to three weeks to germinate.
 After that, they will need a lot of light and water to grow.
 Coriander seedlings need more water than adult plants.

-Propagating Coriander from Cuttings
+Propagating Coriander From Cuttings

 You can also grow your coriander from cuttings if you already have an established plant.

-Cut a coriander stem that is at least 5 inches tall and immerse it in a glass of water.
+Cut a coriander stem that is at least five inches tall, and immerse it in a glass of water.
 Keep the glass away from direct sunlight and change the water every other day.

 After a few weeks, you’ll have a fully rooted coriander cutting.

 Transplanting the cutting is challenging because it may die due to shock.
 So, harden off the cutting as you transplant it to its permanent home.

 Gardeners think of coriander as an easy-growing plant.
 So, don’t hesitate to start growing it.

-Enjoy growing coriander and don’t forget to share your thoughts in the comments below!
+Enjoy growing coriander, and don’t forget to share your thoughts in the comments below!